Kappaccinoh/zut/README.md

 - Room smoothen UI/UX
     - Pop up style upon clicking the start game?
     - Use Bootstrap's Modals
-- Timer Running System when it is a player's turn
-    - Automatically clicks next player once the timer runs to 0

 3. Game Mechanics Setup (Major Backend)
-- Set up and Display Timer function, lock the room once the timer has started, unlock the room after the timer has finished (likely will use actioncable and websockets -> need more research)
 - How to source for databases full of words?
 - Set up Cypress 'seeds' to populate database on testing env
 - New model to relate what categories are available?
 (Not sure how this works)